MatiasCW/AlbumLists/README.md

-Make an account, rate artists' albums, and rate them.
+Make an account, add artists' albums to a list, and rate them.